 Socio-Technical Studies of Digital Technologies and Collaborative Processes

-I study the processes of boundary-spanning collaboration, especially as these relate to the design, use, and impacts of digital technologies.
+I study the socio-technical processes involved in distributed collaboration – i.e. how design and problem-solving “work” when these processes span organizational, disciplinary, or knowledge-domain boundaries.
+I am especially interested in how these processe relate to the design, use, and impacts of digital technologies.

 1. How can we design boundary-spanning information systems?
 Organizations that span multiple areas of knowledge and expertise experience distributed cognition, where understanding is stretched across members of groups who collaborate to define changes to business processes and IT systems.
 As the organization evolves, it increasingly faceswicked problemsthat are incapable of simple definition or analysis.
 Understanding how to provide a common language for boundary-spanning design and problem-solving groups is therefore critical to successful organizational adaptation as things change.